preetisawant/cloud-foundry/permissions.md

 # Permissions
 {: #permissions}

-Before you begin creating and working with instances of the {{site.data.keyword.cfee_full}} service, the permissions of the administrator and the rest of the team must be set correctly.
+Before users begin creating and working with instances of the {{site.data.keyword.cfee_full}} service, their permissions must be set correctly by an administrator of the account where the instance is to be created:

 ## Permissions required to create a new environment
 {: #perm-creating}

-To create new instances of the {{site.data.keyword.cfee_full_notm}} service, users must be granted access policies by the administrator of the account where the instance is to be created:
+To create new instances of the {{site.data.keyword.cfee_full_notm}} service, users must be granted access policies by the administrator of the account where the instance is to be created.
+To confirm that you have the required access policies to create an {{site.data.keyword.cfee_full_notm}} instance:
+1. Go to the [**Manage > Account > Users**](https://console.bluemix.net/iam/#/users) menu in the {{site.data.keyword.Bluemix_notm}} header to open the **Identity & Access** page.
+2. In the Access policies tab, click the user who is creating the environment to assign and view the access policies for that user.

+The following access policies are required for users to be able to create an {{site.data.keyword.cfee_full_notm instance:

-* Access to at least one **resource group** in the {{site.data.keyword.Bluemix}} account.
+* _Viewer_ (or higher) accesss to the **_Default_** **resource group** in the {{site.data.keyword.Bluemix}} account.
 Resource groups allow organizing resources into customized groupings to facilitate access control to those resources.
 You are prompted for a resource group when you create a new environment instance.
+Access to the _Default_ resource group is required because this is always the resource group where the Kubernetes cluster is required.
+Users can provision the CFEE instance in a diferent resource group, but the Kuberetes cluster will still be provisioned to the _Default_ resource group.
+If a user provisions the CFEE in different user group, that users will required viewer access in that resource group.

-* Administrator or editor role to the **{{site.data.keyword.cfee_full_notm}} service** in the resource group to which the environment is assigned.
+* Administrator or editor role to **{{site.data.keyword.cfee_full_notm}} service** resources. in the resource group to which the environment is assigned.
 Users with either administrator or editor roles in the {{site.data.keyword.cfee_full_notm}} service can create and delete environments.
 But only users with an administration role can assign users to an {{site.data.keyword.cfee_full_notm}} instance or change the roles that are assigned to users in that instance.

+* Administrator role to the **Kubernetes Service** resources.
+Instances of the {{site.data.keyword.cfee_full_notm}} are deployed on container cluster infrastructure, which is provided by the Kubernetes service.
+When you create an instance of the {{site.data.keyword.cfee_full_notm}} service, the service automatically creates a Kubernetes cluster.
+Access to the Kubernetes Service is required for creating that cluster infrastructure.
+You can scope access to the Kubernetes Service policy to the specific region where you intend to provision the CFEE instance, or scope the access to all regions.

 * Administrator or editor role to the **IBM Cloud Object Storage service**, which is a required dependency of the CFEE service.
 An instance of IBM Cloud Object Storage service is used to store data generated during the creation of your ICFEE application containers (e.g. uploaded application packages, buildpacks, and compiled executables).